-Ketorolac tromethamine is indicated for the short-term (≤5 days) management of moderately severe acute pain that requires analgesia at the opioid level, usually in a postoperative setting.
-Therapy should always be initiated with intravenous or intramuscular dosing of ketorolac tromethamine, and oral ketorolac tromethamine is to be used only as continuation
+Ketorolac tromethamine is indicated for the short-term (<5 days) management of moderately severe acute pain that requires analgesia at the opioid level, usually in a postoperative setting.
+Therapy should always be initiated with IV or IM dosing of ketorolac tromethamine, and oral ketorolac tromethamine is to be used only as continuation treatment, if necessary.

-The total combined duration of use of ketorolac tromethamine injection and oral ketorolac tromethamine is not to exceed 5 days of use because of the potential of increasing the frequency and the severity of adve associated with the recommended doses (see WARNINGS) PRECAUTIONS, DOSAGE AND ADMINISTRATION, and ADVERSE REACTIONS).
+The total combined duration of use of ketorolac tromethamine injection and oral ketorolac tromethamine is not to exceed 5 days of use because of the potential of increasing the frequency and severity of adverse reactions associated with the recommended doses (see WARNINGS, PRECAUTIONS, DOSAGE AND ADMINISTRATION, and ADVERSE REACTIONS).
 Patients should be switched to alternative analgesics as soon as possible, but ketorolac tromethamine therapy is not to exceed 5 days.

-Ketorolac tromethamine injection has been used concomi tantly with morphine and meperidine and has shown an opioidsparing effect.
+Ketorolac tromethamine injection has been used concomitantly with morphine and meperidine and has shown an opioid-sparing effect.
 For breakthrough pain, it is recommended to supplement the lower end of the ketorolac tromethamine injection dosage range with low doses of narcotics prn, unless otherwise contraindicated.
-Ketorolac tromethamine injection (see DOSAGE AND ADMINISTRATION, Pharmaceutical Information for Ketorolac Tromethamine Injection)
+Ketorolac tromethamine injection and narcotics should not be administered in the same syringe (see DOSAGE AND ADMINISTRATION - Pharmaceutical Information for Ketorolac Tromethamine Injection).

+CONTRAINDICATIONS

-CONTRAINDICATIONS (see also Boxed WARNING)
+(See also Boxed WARNING.)

-Ketorolac tromethamine is contraindicated in patients with previously demonstrated hypersensitivity to ketorolac tromethamine.
+Ketorolac Tromethamine is contraindicated in patients with previously demonstrated hypersensitivity to ketorolac tromethamine.
 Ketorolac tromethamine is contraindicated in patients with active peptic ulcer disease, in patients with recent gastrointestinal bleeding or perforation and in patients with a history of peptic ulcer disease or gastrointestinal bleeding.

-Ketorolac tromethamine should not be given to patients who have experienced asthma, urticaria, or allergic-type reactions after taking aspirin or other NSAIDs.
-Severe, rarely fatal, anaphylactic-like reactions to NSAIDs have been reported in such patients (see WARNINGS, Anaphylactoid Reactions, and PRECAUTIONS, Pre-existing Asthma).
+Ketorolac tromethamine should not be given to patients who have experienced asthma, urticaria, or allergic-type as high as 10 mcg/mL will only occupy approximately 5% of the albumin binding sites.
+Thus, the unbound fraction for each reactions after taking aspirin or other NSAIDs.
+Severe, rarely fatal, anaphylactic-like reactions to NSAIDs have been reported failure due to volume depletion (see WARNINGS for correction of volume depletion).
+Ketorolac tromethamine is contraindicated in labor and delivery because, through its prostaglandin synthesis inhibitory effect, it may adversely affect fetal circulation and inhibit uterine musculature, thus increasing the risk of uterine hemorrhage.
+Ketorolac tromethamine inhibits platelet function and is, therefore, contraindicated in patients with suspected or confirmed cerebrovascular bleeding, hemorrhagic diathesis, incomplete hemostasis and those at high risk of bleeding (see WARNINGS and PRECAUTIONS).

-Ketorolac tromethamine is contraindicated as prophylactic

-analgesic before any major surgery.
-In the setting of coronary artery bypass graft (CABG)
+Ketorolac tromethamine is contraindicated as prophylactic analgesic before any major surgery.